incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/query.md

 ---
-description: Tutorial on how to query the pDEX.
+Description: Tutorial on how to query the pDEX.
 ---

 The Incognito client supports the following functions: